NikitaTheChick/Peter-Thiel-Tracker/README.md

 # Peter-Thiel-Tracker
-A program for tracking Peter Thiel's private jet.
+A simple program for tracking Peter Thiel's private jet.
 Yes, Peter Thiel has a private jet